tislova/BudgetTracker/README.md

 ### Transaction Management

-Whether tracking revenue or keeping track of spending, the Budget Tracker program gives customers the ability to handle their financial operations effectively.
+Whether tracking revenue or keeping track of spending, the Budget Tracker program gives customers the ability to handle their financial operations.

 #### Adding Transactions